miranj/craft-contact-form-tuner/README.md

 [ps]:https://plugins.craftcms.com/

 #### From the Plugin Store
-Go to the Plugin Store in your project’s Control Panel and search for “Contact Form Extras”.
+Go to the Plugin Store in your project’s Control Panel and search for “Contact Form Tuner”.
 Then click on the “Install” button in its modal window.

 #### Using Composer